Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Visitors who are less concerned with which club they go to – and those who don’t want to hassle with transportation and cover charges – can opt for Party Bus package.
 On a Girls’ Weekend in Vegas, we joined one of the party buses that offered VIP entry into three clubs and included onboard drinks.
 Our bus even had a stripper pole, which was highly entertaining as the night progressed!

-Pro Tip: If you are planning a Las Vegas family vacation itinerary – or if you simply want to bypass the club scene – rather than hopping on a Party Bus, take the Big Bus Night Tour.
+If you are planning a Las Vegas family vacation itinerary – or if you simply want to bypass the club scene – rather than hopping on a Party Bus, take the Big Bus Night Tour.
 The open-air bus passes by the city’s most dazzling nighttime attractions.
 Get the details!

-DAY 3 of Your Itinerary for Las Vegas In 3 Days
+DAY 3 of Your Itinerary for Las Vegas in 3 Days

 How To Spend 3 Days in Vegas by JetSettingFools.com

-Indulge in a Vegas Buffet Brunch
+Indulge in a Buffet Brunch

 Visit Vegas Attractions

-South Strip Attractions in Vegas
+South Strip Attractions

 Exploring the south end of The Strip is one of our favored daytime activities in Vegas.
 Casual and entertaining, the South Strip has a lot to offer!
+We are highlighting a few of our top picks for South Strip sightseeing.

 Roller Coaster at New York New York Hotel

-The Big Apple Roller Coaster is a thrilling ride that drops and twists while reaching speeds of 67 miles per hour.
+The Big Apple Coaster is a thrilling ride that drops and twists while reaching speeds of 67 miles per hour.
 But, trust me on this one, you won’t want to go on the ride after a big meal!

 Fine Art Collection at ARIA